continentaldivide/hectic-harvest/README.md

 ## MVP Goals

+- Game starts with an instructions page describing the game objective and controls.
 - Game is a 'race against the clock' -- game ends when the timer runs out.
 - User has a controllable avatar that can walk between rows of crops and interact to collect them.
+Interact uses hit detection; if avatar is touching/standing on a crop, that crop can be harvested with a button press.
 - Score increases for each crop harvested.
-- Win state can be based on certain point thresholds, or the game objective can simply be attaining the highest possible score.
+- Game has no direct win/loss condition; objective is simply to maximize points within the time limit.

 ## Stretch Goals

+- Add an additional 'narrative/flavor' opening screen.
+- Add custom assets from itch.io.
+- Add ability to pause game and/or re-display instructions.
+- Create some kind of 'movement penalty' with crop lines.
+Maybe they're bounded as impassable, or maybe the player moves more slowly while intersecting the crop line.
 - Crops need to be watered to be harvested!
 Instead of a single interaction, each crop will require multiple interactions -- watering to allow a sprout to progress and harvesting when it's mature.
 - Point variance system: different crops are worth different amounts of points.
 - Poison mushrooms!
 Better not touch these...
 - Different difficulty levels.
 (Faster/shorter clock?
 Faster crop spawns?
 Higher point threshold for victory?)
+- If firing on all cylinders with other objectives, possibly integrate phaser.

 ## Potential Roadblocks